 Capitalizing on the story that has already been set forth by the Final Fantasy single player games, XIV brings the sceneries and battles to your own home.

-You can play Final Fantasy XIV for free until level 35.
-After Level 35 you need to get a monthly subscription which varies in price depending on how many characters you have.
+You can play Final Fantasy XIV for free until level 60 with the first expansion.
+After Level 60 you need to get a monthly subscription which varies in price depending on how many characters you have.
 It is however recommended to play various classes on a single character.

 1. World of Warcraft